Coke, Pepsi try to fatten bottom line with smaller servings

-NEW YORK (Reuters) - About a year ago, Texas rancher George Krueger worried about his weight, and decided it was time to downsize - his Coke cans, that is.
+NEW YORK, Aug 5 (Reuters) - About a year ago, Texas rancher George Krueger worried about his weight, and decided it was time to downsize - his Coke cans, that is.

 Like increasing numbers of U.S. consumers, Krueger bet that by switching from regular-sized soda cans to 7.5 ounce “mini”-sized ones, he could make a dent in his daily calorie intake.